CleanroomMC/Website/docs/groovy-script/mods/thebetweenlands/animator.md

     render(ResourceLocation)
     ```

 - `ResourceLocation`.
 Sets the LootTable used to generate outputs.
+Requires Only one of output, entity, or lootTable can be set.

     ```groovy:no-line-numbers
     lootTable(ResourceLocation)